-Yes, Rand wants to go in and control your emotions.
-She doesn’t just advocate that you be aware of your emotions.
-She doesn’t just say that you don’t use your emotions to learn Calculus.
+Yes, Rand wants you to go in and control your emotions.
+She doesn’t just advise that you be aware of your emotions.
+She doesn’t just say that you don’t use emotions to learn Calculus.
 She wants you to go in and program the very emotion itself.
-You can control what gives you “joy or pain, desire or fear, love or hate”: what emotional response you have to reality.
+You control your inner world: what gives you “joy or pain,” what you will “desire or fear,” “love or hate”: what emotional response you have to life events.

 She wanted to know what I thought about “the mind versus the heart,” thinking versus feeling, and did I agree that feelings by themselves were not a reliable guide to action?
 Of course I agreed.

 This issue was so important to Rand that she almost wrote another book about it.
 From Branden,